PanPapag/Game-Of-Life/README.md

 - While in the cuda folder __Compile__ just by typing nvcc -o executable gol.cu
 - __Run__ by passsing the correct parameters to the executable produced by compilation

+## Note:
+For our experiments we used a cluster named Argo which runs the executables by submiting jobs via qsub.
+If you have access to a similar cluster you can definitely use our scripts for your ease!

 ## Project implemented by

 [Nikos Galanis](https://github.com/nikosgalanis) \